Efficiently stable presentations from error-correcting codes: Testing entanglement

 \subsection{Braiding the code test}

 Let $\code$ be an $[n,k,d]_2$ linear code and $M=(h,\nu)$ an $r$-local tester for $\code$.
 We let $E_\code\in\F_2^{k\times n}$ be a generating matrix for $\code$, i.e.\ $E_\code$ is such that its rows are linearly independent and span the codespace.
+For convenience we assume throughout that $E_\code$ has no repeated columns.
 The braiding test constructed from $\code$ and $M$ is a synchronous game described in Figure~\ref{fig:braiding-test}.
 The test combines two independent copies of the code game from Section~\ref{sec:code-game} with appropriate commutation and anti-commutation sub-tests.
 The braiding test is designed to force any successful strategy in it to be close, in some sense, to a representation of the Pauli group generated by observables $\sigma^X(a)$ and $\sigma^Z(b)$, $a,b\in \F_2^k$ (recall the notation from~\eqref{eq:def-pauli-2}).
 This is shown in the following theorem.